-We recorded total stock-based compensation expenses of \$3.5 million, \$1.3 million and \$1.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-In October 2017, we recorded a \$2.0 million non-cash restricted stock expense related to the accelerated vesting of our restricted stock in conjunction with our IPO.
+We recorded total stock-based compensation expenses of \$3.2 million, \$3.5 million and \$1.3 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+In October 2017, we recorded a \$2.0 million non-cash restricted stock compensation expense related to the accelerated vesting of our restricted stock compensation expense in conjunction with our IPO.
+During the first four months of 2018, we recorded an additional \$2.0 million non-cash restricted stock expense related to the accelerated vesting of our restricted stock following our IPO.
 We expect to continue to grant restricted stock and other equity-based awards in the future, and to the extent that we do, our stock-based compensation expenses in future periods may increase.